Stefan4472/site-analytics/README.md

 Install the required packages for the Flask instance:
 ```
+#### TODO: SET UP REQUIREMENTS.TXT
 # in the `flaskr` folder
 pip install flask
 pip install flask-login
 pip install dataclasses
 ```

-Setup Flask:
+Setup a `.flaskenv` configuration file.
+In the `flaskr` folder, create a simple file called `.flaskenv` and enter the following:
 ```
-# in the `flaskr` folder
-set FLASK_APP=.
+FLASK_APP=.
-set FLASK_ENV=development
+FLASK_ENV=development
+SECRET_KEY=<YOUR SECRET KEY HERE>
 ```

-Add your secret key.
-This will be used to authenticate API calls:
+Make sure to set your secret key to something... secret.
+It will be used to authenticate API calls.
-- Go to the `flaskr` folder
-- Create a new directory called `instance`
-- Create a new file in `instance` called `secret.txt`
-- Write your secret key into the file.
-No whitespace or linebreaks.

-Create the database instance using the schema defined in `analyticsdb`:
+The `FLASK_APP` and `FLASK_ENV` parameters are used to automatically configure your `flask` command.
+Now, to run the server, you can just call `flask run` from the `flaskr` directory.

+Now create the database instance:
 ```
-# in the `flaskr` folder
-flask init-db ../analyticsdb/schema.sql
+flask init-db
 ```

 Run the server:
 ```
+# From `flaskr/`:
 flask run
 ```